shaf140/infra-mgmt/README.md

 # Cloud Infrastructure Management Solution in Golang

-This project provides a Golang-based solution to manage cloud infrastructure operations, focusing on AWS EKS and other cloud resources.
+This project provides a Golang-based solution to manage cloud infrastructure operations, focusing on AWS EKS as the intended cloud platform.
 The solution adheres to best practices in coding, testing, and scalability, and includes error handling and logging.

 ## Features